adityasatrio/adityasatrio/README.md

 As a software engineer, I am always eager to learn and explore new technologies and startup ventures.
 I code in Java, as well as proficiency in Golang and Python (which is my personal favorite!).

 My passion for product development has led me to managerial responsibilities and hands-on technical work.
 Currently, I am balancing my managerial responsibilities with hands-on technical work in an early-stage startup focused on e-commerce, parenting, and education.
-I find this balancing  act invigorating and challenging, and it allows me to stay engaged and passionate about my work.
-My favorite aspect of my role is the opportunity to learn and contribute to product development.
+I find this balancing act is challenging, and it allows me to stay engaged and passionate about my work.
+My favorite aspect of my role is the opportunity to learn and contribute to product development as well as contributes to organizational value.

 📫 Linkedin: https://www.linkedin.com/in/adityasatrio